elec327/elec327.github.io/lab1/index.md

 _Questions from the skeleton code:_

 <ol class="questions" start="2">
-<li>In the initial skeleton code, what is the frequency and period of the LED?</li>
+<li>In the Part 1 skeleton code, what is the frequency and period of the LED?</li>
 </ol>

 _Questions from bread-boarding:_